If You Need Technical Support for Resource Tuner

 Resource Tuner provides two functions that are automatically performed when opening a file: unpacking files compressed with UPX using the Plug-In subsystem, and error checking.

-The next thing Resource Tuner does is re-compiling the file resources according to the MS PE file specification.
+The next thing Resource Tuner does is re-compiling the file resources according to the MS PE File Specification.
 That may also be the reason why the original file size is changed after a simple "Save as..." operation.

 If you don't want any changes to be made, just do not save.